wp-plugins/frontpage-manager/readme.txt

 = 1.3 February 25 2011 =
 * Bug fix: The existing method of limiting by category was not working with WordPress 3.1 so I added in another method that should.
+* Bug fix: Made a small change having to do with hiding the category in the page title.